sergeigribanov/ISRSolver/README.md

 ![equation Kuraev-Fadin](figures/equation2KuraevFadinBlured.png)

 where <img src="https://render.githubusercontent.com/render/math?math=\large{\sigma_{E}(s)}"> is the center-of-mass energy standard deviation.
 Note that for smooth energy dependences of the cross section, the energy spread can be neglected and equation (1) can be used to relate the visible and Born cross sections.

-### ISRSolver
-The ISRSolver package is a set of utilities for obtaining the Born cross section from the visible cross section data using various methods, as well as a set of utilities for checking the results.
-These utilities are available in the form of executable files with a set of command line options.
-Also it is possible to use the ISRSolver package in a custom C++ or python project.

 ## Methods for obtaining the Born cross section using the visible cross section data